 Tom used to be my boss.
 I learned a lot of PHP from him.
 He’s one of the smartest guys I know.
 He sat next to me for a while and he always hummed.
 I bet he still does it.

 Swami and I worked together about four years ago.
 He’s a designer and one of the better ones I’ve had a chance to work with.
 At the time I worked with him, I drew portraits of my coworkers, but I never got a chance to draw Swami, so here he is now.
 It doesn’t quite look like him.
 I’m not sure if it’s because the photo I drew from wasn’t exactly right, or because I’ve done something wrong.
 It’s probably my fault.
-I picked to do this because it had hands in it and I wanted to practise drawing hands more.
-The photo is a bit blurry.
-My camera died right after taking this photo.
+I picked to do this because it had hands in it and I wanted to practice drawing hands more.

 I believe this is my 22nd drawing in as many days.
-8 more to go and I win the challenge.
-The best part is that I can see improvement and that I’m still enjoying myself though I’m sick of drawing faces.
-I yearn to draw something else.
+The best part is that I can see improvement.

 This is another portrait based on a Hogarth Tutorial on light and shade.